microsoft/fluentui/rfcs/react-components/convergence/long-term-support-plan.md

 There should be a cut-over date where branches are locked for changes and then the steps taken (scripts?) to make the change followed by the branches being unlocked.
 It would be good to time the cutover to a time of low activity for all teams globally.

+<sup>1</sup> Multiple migration partners have asked 'where is the v9 code?', 'are packages at the same level as react or react-components v8 or v9?', and 'do improvements in react or react-components get cherry-picked to the other folder?'.
+We've had similar questions come up on our shield and 1JS channels.

+<sup>2</sup> Includes branch protection policies.

+<sup>3</sup> react-portal-compat, react-portal-compat-context

+<sup>4</sup> react-migration-v0-v9, react-migration-v8-v9

+<sup>5</sup> Today our builds have some conditional code specific to v8 or v9 builds.
+This work would remove those conditions.

 #### Flatten master branch